CHIPS and Science Act: Subsequent developments

 During Donald Trump's 2025 speech to a joint session of Congress, the president asked House Speaker Mike Johnson to "get rid" of the subject act.
 However, as of October 2025 the Trump administration has instead preserved the Act, even adding an additional 10 percentage points to the advanced semiconductor manufacturing tax credit.

-In August 2025, the US government acquired a 9.9% stake in Intel at a share price of $20.47 paid for with $11.1 billion in grants from the act.
+In August 2025, the U.S. government acquired a 9.9% stake in Intel at a share price of $20.47 paid for with $11.1 billion in grants from the Act.
+That same month, the Trump administration and Commerce Secretary Howard Lutnick moved to close Natcast, the nonprofit semiconductor research entity, denying it $7.4 billion in funding for what Lutnick claimed to be Biden-allied cronyism after months of suppressing its research agenda.